 This course details business management practices for meeting short-term and long-term cash obligations of an agricultural business while providing students with specific study in credit utilization, employee compensation, employee insurance, and retirement planning.
 Study of current income tax guidelines and strategies associated with income tax management and development of an individual comprehensive retirement plan will be of central focus to the course.
 Co-requisite: AGBU 242X.
+Prerequisite: AGBU 141/141X or permission of the instructor.
 [Fall] Applied Learning - Entrepreneurship [2 credits] [2 contact hour(s)]